Flare-On 7 — 10 Break

 sorry, but 'sorry i stole your input :)' is not correct

 Quick execution of the binary with this input shows that we didn’t, which makes quite a lot of sense since we’re dealing with level 10 here.
 As you can see in the input above, we did get the exact same message like before, even though our input was different.
-Our assumption now should be that there is some more code in this binary that’s executing besides what we see in the main function.
+Our assumption now should be that there is some more code in this binary that’s executing besides what we see in the main

 Initialization Code

-If we think there’s some more code running than what we see in main, and we can’t debug the binary, a good place to start looking for more code being executed is the initialization routines.
-These routines include different types of constructors used by the binary, and they are executed before the program’s main.
+, and we can’t debug the binary, a good place to start looking for more code being executed is the initialization routines.
+These routines include different types of constructors used by the binary, and they are executed before the program’s main

 We can find these functions by navigating to the entry point of the code, there we’ll see a call to ___libc_start_main.
-This function’s 4th parameter is a pointer to an init function, which is responsible for calling all the initialization routines the program contains.
-In our case, it’s located in 08056320.
+This function’s 4th parameter is a pointer to an init

-Skimming through those functions, our interest is piqued by the second one (08048FC5), which calls fork and exits the process if the call fails, which is not something you usually see in an initialization routine.
+and exits the process if the call fails, which is not something you usually see in an initialization routine.

 Understanding fork

-fork duplicates the calling process by creating a new one and copying all the memory to it from the first one, which means the new process will be executing the next instruction in this function as do the original calling process.
-The way to differentiate between the calling process and the newly created one is by looking at the return code of fork.
-In the original calling process, the return value will be the PID of the new child process.
-In this case, the program will branch and call prctl with the option 0x59616d61 and the PID of the newly forked process.
-A quick google search for “prctl 0x59616d61” will reveal that this option is PR_SET_PTRACER and it means that the process sets its ptracer to be the new child process.
+and it means that the process sets its ptracer to be the new child process.
 This explains why we couldn’t connect a debugger to the binary - it already had a ptracer and a process in Linux can only have one at any given time.
 At this point, the original process (will be referred to as the parent process from now on) will sleep before continuing to execute, giving a chance to the child process to start its logic.

 Child1 Analysis

-In the newly forked process, the return value of fork will be 0.
-In this case, the program will not branch and will continue to execute the function at 080490C4, passing the parent PID as a parameter to it.
+.
+In this case, the program will not branch and will continue to execute the function at 080490C4

 We’ll refer to this newly forked process as child1 from now on.
-The function at 0x080490C4 contains quite a lot of code, so let’s dig into that.
+The function at 0x080490C4

-The first thing we notice, is that there are a lot of calls to a function at 0x0804BAE6.
+The first thing we notice, is that there are a lot of calls to a function at 0x0804BAE6

-This function simply loads ptrace and passes its arguments to it.
-So we’ll refer to this function as ptrace from now on.
+and passes its arguments to it.
+So we’ll refer to this function as ptrace

-The first thing child1 does is to call ptrace with the parent’s PID as an argument, and the request of type 0x10.
+with the parent’s PID as an argument, and the request of type 0x10

 push 0